 Roofing including roof space

 Repair category 2

-Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
+Notes There are valley gutters.
+These can be problematic (especially within older buildings), and maintenance should be undertaken regularly.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular

-Roofing including roof space

-Repair category 2

-Notes maintenance should be anticipated particularly after adverse weather conditions.
+Regular maintenance should be anticipated particularly after adverse weather conditions.